WorldDownTown/ZoomTransitioning/README.md

 ![demo](images/demo.gif)

 ## Demo
-Run the example project in the Demo directory.
-You don't have to `pod install` or `carthage update`.
+Run the demo project in the Demo directory without `carthage update` or `pod install`.

 ## Usage
 Refer to the example project for details.